 Services that are covered for you What you must pay when you get these services Colorectal cancer screening (continued) screening barium enema or the last screening colonoscopy.
 Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
 Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non- invasive stool-based colorectal cancer screening test returns a positive result.
 Dental services (Medicare-covered) In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: \$0 copayment for each office visit.
+In addition, we cover: \$10 copayment for each office visit.
 Prior authorization rules apply Medically necessary oral surgery that is unrelated to the teeth and supporting structures Surgery of the jaw or related structures Setting fractures of the jaw or facial bones Extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease Medicare-covered pre-transplant dental services Treatment of congenital malformations, cysts, and malignancies See the "Services we do not cover (exclusions)" section later in this chapter for information regarding additional dental procedures that are not covered.

-Services that are covered for you What you must pay when you get these services Dental services (Routine/Non-Medicare-covered) In addition to the services noted above, SCAN My Choice offers the following routine dental services through SCAN My Choice-contracted dental providers. \$0 copayment for each office visit.
-See your Delta Dental fee In-Network Routine Dental Services include: Oral exam: up to 2 visits every 12 months Teeth cleaning: up to 2 visits every 12 months Dental X-rays: up to 2 visits every 12 months schedule for other dental benefit copayments.
-This benefit also includes comprehensive dental services.
-For a complete description, including any additional limitations and exclusions, please refer to the Delta Dental fee schedule.
+Services that are covered for you What you must pay when you get these services Dental services (Routine/Non-Medicare-covered) In addition to the services noted above, SCAN Navigate offers the following routine dental services through SCAN Navigate- contracted dental providers.
+In-Network Routine Dental Services include: • Oral exam: up to 2 visits every 12 months • Teeth cleaning: up to 2 visits every 12 months • Dental X-rays: up to 2 visits every 12 months This benefit also includes comprehensive dental services.
+For a complete description, including any additional limitations and exclusions, please refer to the DeltaCare ® USA fee schedule.
 Orthodontics is excluded from your benefit plan.
 Members who have not had regular dental visits (at least once every six months) or have been diagnosed with gum disease may need periodontal scaling, root planing, or full-mouth debridement before routine care such as regular cleanings can be provided.
 You may have to pay additional cost-sharing for these services.
-This benefit does not apply to your maximum out-of-pocket amount.
+This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment for each office visit.
+See your DeltaCare® USA fee schedule for other dental benefit copayments.
+Dental benefits are also available with an additional premium.
+See Section 2.2 Extra "optional supplemental" benefits you can buy at the end of this chart.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 Prior authorization rules apply